kiritym/tunein/README.md

 # **TuneIn**
-TuneIn is a personalized radio station where user can listen to her favorite songs using HTML5 audio player over the web.
+TuneIn allows one to create a personal radio station from a repository of audio files.
+The radio station can be shared with just a web link and the audience requires no more than a modern browser.

 After configuring the playlist and running the application, user can share the application link to her friends to listen the same radio channel.